CyberSource/cybersource-rest-client-python/docs/VoidApi.md

 Void a Capture

+Refund a capture API is only used, if you have requested Capture independenlty using [/pts/v2/payments/{id}/captures](https://developer.cybersource.com/api-reference-assets/index.html#payments_capture) API call.
 Include the capture ID in the POST request to cancel the capture.

 ### Example
 ```python